stefanniekamp/ReuseDNA/README.md

 ####Userguide:

-This custom python script consists basically of four parts:
+This custom python script consists basically of four parts (a more detailed description about each module can be found in the four scripts themselves):

 1. **random_staple_sequence_generator.py**: This script calculates random staple (oligonucleotide) sequences if desired.
 In addition to generating these sequences this part also has a 'cleanup' function where sequences can be specified that should be avoided.
 As of now these sequences are:
 	A.  aaaaa = 'AAAAA'